Skip to main content

 amangiri private pool view

 Beyond the suites, Amangiri’s expansive spa — a 25,000-square-foot sanctuary set into the desert — anchors the resort’s wellness philosophy.
-Looking out over the stillness of Canyon Country, the spa offers a space where the raw beauty of the land and the rituals of healing meet.
+Looking out over the hush of Canyon Country, the spa offers a space where the raw beauty of the land and the rituals of healing meet.

 One of the most remarkable experiences here is Yoga on the Rocks.
-Guests take a short hike to the top of a desert formation, where earth and wind come together for a one-of-a-kind movement practice, high above the valley floor.
+Guests take a short hike to the top of a desert formation, where earth and wind come together for a singular movement practice, high above the valley floor.
 With breathtaking views of the Grand Staircase-Escalante National Monument, Amangiri’s dedicated yoga specialist guides guests through personalized sessions, using the endless horizon as a visual anchor for balance and introspection.
 It’s not just a wellness activity.
 It feels like an act of communion with the desert itself.

 amangiri-Yoga on the Rocks